 - You are under 65 years old with certain disabilities and have been disabled for 24 months.

 - You are any age with end-stage kidney disease.

 - You can apply for Medicare at your local Social Security office.
 You can also call 1-800-772-1213 (TTY: 1-800-325-0778).
 For details about Medicare, go to the Iowa Legal Aid Website.

 Be aware of scammers – guard your Medicare card and number just like you would a credit card.
 Check Medicare claims summary forms for mistakes.
 Do not give your Medicare number to anyone calling you over the telephone.

 Can Medicaid Help me Pay for Medicare Premiums?

 - Yes.
 If you are entitled to receive Medicare Part A, and your income and resources are low enough, then you may qualify for a form of Medicaid to help you pay your Medicare Part A and Part B premiums, coinsurance, and deductibles.

-- You can apply for Medicaid at any Department of Human Services office.
+- You can apply for Medicaid at any Department of Health and Human Services office.
 Call 1-800-972-2017 to find the office near you.
-You may also apply online at the DHS website.
+You may also apply online at the HHS website .

 Another place where you can get free or low cost care is from your county.
 Every county in Iowa has a General Relief office and programs to assist eligible veterans.
 Many counties also have a public hospital that must give free care to some people who live there.
 Ask the hospital's business office if the hospital is a county public hospital and ask for an application for free care.